 Potter Violins strives to make your interaction with the string world a positive and inspiring one.
 We hope that the lives we touch will retain a lasting memory of the nobler aspects of human experience.
 To that end, we have developed company policies which both protect your investment and also maintain a commercial framework that serves our mutual interests.
 As our customer, you have a right to expect the best.
 Our goal is to offer you the finest instruments at the most reasonable prices.
 We are dedicated to providing the most courteous and informative service, and prompt and hassle-free resolutions to any situations which may occur as a result of your use of your instruments and bows.

-The Potter Violin Company will not share, sell, or otherwise transmit or divulge the personal information of our clients to any persons, institutions or organizations without the express, direct and unambiguous consent of those clients.
+Potter Violins will not share, sell, or otherwise transmit or divulge the personal information of our clients to any persons, institutions or organizations without the express, direct and unambiguous consent of those clients.
 We will take all reasonable and appropriate actions to protect the sensitive financial and personal information that you share with us as a consequence of our commercial relationship.
-We are honored that you have chosen to place your trust in The Potter Violin Company and we will do everything we can to demonstrate that your confidence in us is justified.
+We are honored that you have chosen to place your trust in us and we will do everything we can to demonstrate that your confidence in us is justified.

 Please note that our free shipping policies, where applicable, do not extend beyond the contiguous 48 states.
 The customer is responsible for all shipping charges to Alaska (AK) and Hawaii (HI), as well as to/from APO or FPO addresses.